mpaguilar/msa-toy/DOCSTRINGS.md

     1. If ttl is None, uses the instance's default_ttl.
     2. Constructs the file path using _get_cache_file_path.
     3. Creates a cache data dictionary containing the key, value, timestamp, and ttl.
+    4. Converts any datetime objects in the value to ISO format strings for JSON serialization.
-    4. Writes the cache data to the file in JSON format.
+    5. Writes the cache data to the file in JSON format.
-    5. If an error occurs during writing, logs the exception.
+    6. If an error occurs during writing, logs the exception.

 ---